State Income Tax Considerations on Driver Per Diem

 High-Tax vs Low-Tax State Income Tax Considerations

-No discussion on the benefits of per diem for truck drivers would be complete without considering state income taxes, which can substantially impact a driver's overall income tax burden.
-Drivers who live in high-tax states like California, Connecticut, New Jersey or New York should consider the additional state tax savings per diem provides.
+No discussion on the benefits of per diem for truck drivers would be complete without considering state income taxes.
+State income taxes substantially impact a driver's overall income tax burden.
+Drivers in high-tax states like California, Connecticut or New York should consider the state tax savings of per diem.
 These savings are even more pronounced when compared to low-tax states like Arizona.

 State Tax Savings: Enrolling in the company per diem plan would have saved Johnny $ 945 in Connecticut income tax for 2019.